-Which are the biggest mobile phone providers in France in 2019?
+Which are the Biggest Mobile Phone Providers in France in 2021?

-Orange, formerly France Telecom, remains the largest mobile phone provider on the market in France, with around 21 million customers in the third trimester of 2017.
+While Orange, formerly France Telecom, remains the largest mobile phone provider on the market in France, with around 21 million customers in the third trimester of 2017, there are today a lot more operators to choose from.
+Read on to discover more information about the main broadband and mobile suppliers in France in 2019.

 Breakdown of the French Mobile Phone Market